votinginfoproject/vip-specification/docs/built_rst/xml/single_page.rst

 Party
 ~~~~~

 This element describes a political party and the metadata associated with them.
+These can also include "dummy" parties to indicate a type of contest (e.g., a Voter Nominated :ref:`single-xml-candidate-contest` can use the **PrimaryPartyId** field and a dummy Party object to indicate that the contest is a "Top-Two" primary).

 +---------------------+------------------------------------------+--------------+--------------+------------------------------------------+------------------------------------------+
 | Tag                 | Data Type                                | Required?    | Repeats?     | Description                              | Error Handling                           |